chaomengyuan/HelloSnips/README.md

 # HelloSnips
-HelloSnips is a simple voice assitant for first resonders working on an offline model, where they have no Internet/data connections to the cloud.
+HelloSnips is a simple voice assitant based on Snips platform for first resonders working on an offline model, where they have no Internet/data connections to the cloud.

 This is still the first version (V0.1).
 Therefore, it only has a few features as the following: